angedelamort/CommandSerializer/README.md

 You can check the [UnitTests](ConsoleArgsTests/) for more examples on how to use the CommandSerializer.

 ## TODO
-* Create a .nuget.package
-* Add on Git
 * Support multiple aliases and actions for the same field?
   * AllowMultiple?
   * Don't want to have a multimap